erszcz/docsh/notes.md

 which don't carry them embedded inside - i.e. when `docsh_shell` is called we might try fetching the docs from different places (initially the source code if it's available).

+# `.beam` file cache for modules

+Rely on `DOCSH_CACHE` env var to look for `.beam` files with embedded docs for use from the shell.
+This way, for each looked up module, we would first look into the cache, rebuild the module if not present, but source code is available, and then provide docs from the cached `.beam` instead of the original.